imagej/imagej.github.io/pages/Colocalization_by_Cross_Correlation.md

 **How it works:**

+{% capture title%}
+ Correlation Image
+{% endcapture %}
-{% include thumbnail src="/images/pages/Colocbycorrelation-correlationimage.jpg" title="Correlation Image" %}
+{% include thumbnail src="/images/pages/ColocByCorrelation-CorrelationImage.jpg" title=title %}

 The plugin performs a cross-correlation in frequency space to create a correlation image.
 To remove non-specific correlations (from background, or high signal density), a correlation image generated from randomized images is then subtracted from the original correlation image.
 This occurs through cycles of: